Making cuts as a beginner can be quite intimidating.

 - When the heat of your still reaches 197-205°F (91-96°C), switch glasses and collect the hearts.

 - When the thermometer reads 205-208°F (96-97°C), you can start collecting the tails.
 Wait till your alcometer reads 20% ABV, then turn off your still.

 - Cover each of the jars with coffee filters or cheesecloth and let them sit overnight.

 How To Make Cuts On A Reflux Still

 A reflux still produces a purer spirit because the reflux action pre-condenses and condenses the vapors until the volatile substance (ethanol) exits the still – leaving behind impure substances.
-But, you’ll still need to collect the foreshots
+But, you’ll still need to collect the foreshots, head and tails.

 Step 1: Heat-Up